 In another example, colchicine is a drug prescribed to gout patients to help reduce the development of uric acid crystals in your joints.
 Its side effects include diarrhea, nausea, cramping, abdominal pain, and vomiting, which could worsen.
 According to WebMD.com, worsening side effects of colchicine include…

 …unusual bleeding/bruising, severe diarrhea or vomiting, muscle weakness or pain, numbness/tingling in your fingers or toes, pale or gray color of the lips/tongue/palms of hands, signs of infection (such as fever, persistent sore throat), unusual weakness/tiredness, fast heartbeat, shortness of breath, signs of kidney problems (such as a change in the amount of urine).

 The reality of negative side effects is consistent with most pharmaceutical drugs.
 All you have to do is Google the name of any medication, add ‘side effects’ to your query, and review the results for yourself.
 You’ll quickly see just how bad the side effect profiles are for most drugs available.
 Check out my article on CBD oil for Polymyalgia for a quick glance at the side effects associated with corticosteroids.

-So, with this two-fold problem most patients face, people are looking for alternative treatment with a better side effect profile than most drugs in the market.
-This leads us into the question of the day…
+So, with this two-fold problem most patients face, people are looking for alternative treatment with a better side effect profile than most drugs on the market.
+This leads us to the question of the day…